openlawteam/docs/docs/api-client/README.md

 **Response**

-Returns `Promise<string>` - a promise which resolves with a string representation of the uploaded contract.
+Returns `Promise<string>` - a promise which resolves with the ID of the uploaded contract.

 Example